 Insurance from ViaCord

 ViaCord guarantees that storage fees will not be changed during the interval of 25 years.
 Families that pay banking fees in advance will be reimbursed if the unit is retrieved for therapeutic purposes.
 If the quality of the sample is low the family may choose not to bank the cord blood unit.
 Check in ViaCord if the costs of processing and collection will be fully refunded by them in such cases.
 When you evaluate Viacord costs, have also this parameter as part of your evaluation.

 Research and Development

 The relatively new field of regenerative medicine offers plenty of research possibilities including facilitation of tissue repair processes in conditions such as cerebral palsy, autism, diabetes mellitus, Alzheimer’s disease, Parkinson’s disease and heart pathologies.
-ViaCord is currently supporting the development of new treatments that include the use of stem cells in order to activate and improve body’s own repair mechanisms according to information from their website
+ViaCord is currently supporting the development of new treatments that include the use of stem cells in order to activate and improve body’s own repair mechanisms according to information from their website.
+ViaCord investigations may serve to increment the many uses of cord blood and make cord blood banking worth it for every family.

 - In a close collaboration with the Dukes University, recently completed Phase I and II clinical trials investigating the use of stem cells in patients with autism showed that stem cells can be safely used in children with autism with individual benefits that did not reach statistical significance.
 More clinical trials are underway to investigate the efficacy of the use of stem cells from a sibling donor and an unrelated donor in a population suffering from autism spectrum disorder.